cxreiff/webgo/README.md

 updating the running count of each player's territory.
 For AI to function, GoAI.java and the files it depends on must be compiled and run locally so that the page can access it at 127.0.0.1:8080.
+Otherwise, territory will remain at zero, and suggestions will not be available.

 Published at jaxuru.me/webgo/go.html via Github Pages.